audy/stitch/README.md

 ## Installation

-1. Make sure you have NCBI's BLAST version 2.2.23 or greater.
-   Get it here: <ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/>

-2. Once in the stitch directory do:
+1. Once in the stitch directory do:
    > `$ sudo python setup.py install`

-3. Stitch should have installed successfully meaning that you can now do this:
+2. Stitch should have installed successfully meaning that you can now do this:
    > `$ stitch -h`
    to display help information